The Day of the Hag - Photo collage.

 Sri Salagrama Sila - For those interested in the Hindu connection to the Celts, you might be interested to know that in Sanskrit, "sila" (yup, pronounced "SHEE-luh") means "stone."
 These holy stones, gathered from a sacred river in a very arduous and intense ritual, are very special manifestations of Deity.
 I dreamed of Salagrama Sila ("SHAL-uh-GRAM SHEE-luh") while working on the Síla na Géige article, and while I'm unaware of any direct linguistic connections between the two names, at the very least it's a way cool synchronicity (and maybe subconsciously influenced my choice of spelling for Síla).
 Someone more versed in Indo-European root words may want to check it out.

-When I spent a year as an apprentice pujari in a Hindu ashram, I saw Shalagram Silas with visible faces - they emerge from the river that way, and are not carved by human hands.
+In Hindu temples I have seen Shalagram Silas with visible faces - they emerge from the river that way, and are not carved by human hands.
 I hear there are Silas for other Hindu deities, as well.
 And the fact that Salagram Silas come from the Kali-Gandaki River has not been lost on me.
 I'd like to know more about how the river got that name, and whether everyone who makes the pilgrimage to gather the sacred stones from the river thinks of them as Vishnu manifestations - after all, some images which Vaisnavas consider to be Vishnu, other Hindus worship as Kali (like the rough-hewn, black Jagganath deities - who also have huge heads and big, emphasised eyes.).
 Some of the large holes in these sacred stones, that the Vaisnavas see as "chakras," could easily be seen as yonis.

 As many scholars have pointed out the marked similarity between the Sheelas and the Yoni-Goddesses found over or near the doorways to numerous Hindu temples, this Síla and Sila thing could be a very deep and meaningful connection, indeed.